Skip to Content Facebook Feature Image

 A machine learning engineer said he initially discovered hallucinations in about half of the over 100 hours of Whisper transcriptions he analyzed.
 A third developer said he found hallucinations in nearly every one of the 26,000 transcripts he created with Whisper.

 The problems persist even in well-recorded, short audio samples.
-A recent study by computer scientists uncovered 187 hallucinations in over 13,000 clear audio snippets they examined.
+A recent study by computer scientists uncovered 187 hallucinations in more than 13,000 clear audio snippets they examined.

 That trend would lead to tens of thousands of faulty transcriptions over millions of recordings, researchers said.